fusionjs/fusionjs.github.io/getting-started.md

 }
 ```

-**Note**: Stay tuned, we're working on an official FusionJS plugin for optimized font loading, which will replace the workflow above.
+**Note**: Stay tuned, we're working on an official Fusion.js plugin for optimized font loading, which will replace the workflow above.

 ---